Fellowship in Higher Education Leadership

 - Produce successful graduates.

-- Establish a professional community whose members support each other's development after graduaton.
+- Establish a professional community whose members support each other's development after graduation.

 The Fellowship mission, goals, and objectives determine the structure of the program and its curriculum.

 The award-winning fellowship was first accredited by the American Board of Physical Therapy Residency and Fellowship Education (ABPTRFE) in 2012 and reaccredited in 2017 through 2027.
-With over 160 alumni, the FHEL looks forward to welcoming its 12th cohort for 2023-2024.
+With over 160 alumni, the FHEL welcomed its 12th cohort for 2023-2024.

 Applications and nominations for the 52-week fellowship program will open in January.
 Accepted candidates will begin the fellowship in June and take part in three trimesters of coursework, a mentorship program, and a leadership project.

-The APTA Academy of Education looks forward to helping current and aspiring leaders in Fellowship in Higher Education Leadership achieve their professional goals and advancing the physical therapy education community.
+The APTA Academy of Education looks forward to helping current and aspiring leaders in FHEL achieve their professional goals and advancing the physical therapy education community.

 Teressa Brown, DPT, serves as the FHEL Program Director.